Memory: Long-term memory

 Research has suggested that long-term memory storage in humans may be maintained by DNA methylation, and the 'prion' gene.

 Further research investigated the molecular basis for long-term memory.
 By 2015 it had become clear that long-term memory requires gene transcription activation and de novo protein synthesis.
 Long-term memory formation depends on both the activation of memory promoting genes and the inhibition of memory suppressor genes, and DNA methylation/DNA demethylation was found to be a major mechanism for achieving this dual regulation.

 Rats with a new, strong long-term memory due to contextual fear conditioning have reduced expression of about 1,000 genes and increased expression of about 500 genes in the hippocampus 24 hours after training, thus exhibiting modified expression of 9.17% of the rat hippocampal genome.
 Reduced gene expressions were associated with methylations of those genes.

 Considerable further research into long-term memory has illuminated the molecular mechanisms by which methylations are established or removed, as reviewed in 2022.
 These mechanisms include, for instance, signal-responsive TOP2B-induced double-strand breaks in immediate early genes.
 Also the messenger RNAs of many genes that had been subjected to methylation-controlled increases or decreases are transported by neural granules (messenger RNP) to the dendritic spines.
 At these locations the messenger RNAs can be translated into the proteins that control signaling at neuronal synapses.

+Memory consolidation

+The transition of a memory from short term to long term is called memory consolidation.
+Little is known about the physiological processes involved.
+Two propositions of how the brain achieves this task are backpropagation or backprop and positive feedback from the endocrine system.
+Backprop has been proposed as a mechanism the brain uses to achieve memory consolidation and has been used, for example by Geoffrey E. Hinton, Nobel Prize laureate for Physics in 2024, to build AI software.
+It implies a feedback to neurons consolidating a given memory to erase that information when the brain learns that that information is misleading or wrong.
+However, empirical evidence of its existence is not available.